shivams786/KernelBridge-Concurrent-Linux-Character-Device-Driver-/README.md

 make userspace
 ```

-The module is built through the official external-module Kbuild path:
+The kernel module is built the normal out-of-tree way:

 ```sh
 make -C /lib/modules/$(uname -r)/build M=$PWD modules
 ```

+If that path does not exist, install the matching header package for the
+running kernel.

 ## 9. Load and Unload